Shashi456/Projects/ConAuth/Readme.md

 <b>What is the idea</b>

 - Content authentication - It can be anything your voice, your face, the art your create, the photos and videos you publish.
-- As far as is publishable content is considered , at its core, It would be something like each time you publish a piece of content you sign the content with your private key and your public key is available to everyone who can then use this key to authenticate your content.
+- As far as publishable content is considered, at its core, It would be something like each time you publish a piece of content you sign the content with your private key and your public key is available to everyone who can then use this key to authenticate your content.
 The idea originated from the joe rogan voice forgery, and one other separate application is a channel authentication based voice calling service.
--  Primarily, I would like to work on images and text signing because videos can just be extrapolated by frames of images but might have some inherent issues of stitching together the signed frames.
+-  Primarily, Earlier work should be done on images and text signing because videos can just be extrapolated by frames of images but might have some inherent issues of stitching together the signed frames.
 - Another application, I thought of initially is a each time you call someone, how can you be sure that the person at the other end of the phone is someone real and not a bot who is just forging the persons voice?
 - In the deep fakes regime, if you could sign content you create/make sure of a way where in authentication is possible and something originates using technology which has you in it, then this might just protect you.